mincode/chconsole/README.md

-# Jupyter Qt Console
+# Chat Console

 [![Google Group](https://img.shields.io/badge/-Google%20Group-lightgrey.svg)](https://groups.google.com/forum/#!forum/jupyter)
 [![Build Status](https://travis-ci.org/jupyter/qtconsole.svg?branch=master)](https://travis-ci.org/jupyter/qtconsole)
 [![Documentation Status](https://readthedocs.org/projects/qtconsole/badge/?version=stable)](http://qtconsole.readthedocs.org/en/stable/)

-A rich Qt-based console for working with Jupyter kernels, supporting rich media output, session export, and more.
+A rich Qt-based console for working with Jupyter kernels, supporting collaboration via chat messages, rich media output, session export, and more.

-The Qt console is a very lightweight application that largely feels like a terminal, but provides a number of enhancements only possible in a GUI, such as inline figures, proper multiline editing with syntax highlighting, graphical calltips, and more.
+The chat console is a very lightweight application that largely feels like a terminal, but provides a number of enhancements only possible in a GUI, such as inline figures, proper multiline editing with syntax highlighting, graphical calltips, and more.